padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/authentication.md

 ---

-### ASVS Requirement 2.9.2
+### ASVS Requirement 2.9.2 - Not Relevant

 **ASVS Requirement Description**: Verify that the challenge nonce is at least 64 bits in length, and statistically unique or unique over the lifetime of the cryptographic device.

 **Related Non-Functional Requirement**: Security

 **Justification**: This requirement is relevant because it ensures that the challenge nonce, which is often used for user authentication but not exclusively, is unique and of sufficient length.
+Auth0 currently does not support the usage of a challenge nonce for authentication, it offers different ways of authentication that do not require a challenge nonce.

-**Security Requirement**: Unique Challenge Nonce - The application should ensure that the challenge nonce is at least 64 bits in length, and statistically unique or unique over the lifetime of the cryptographic device.
+**Security Requirement**: NOT APPLICABLE > Unique Challenge Nonce - The application should ensure that the challenge nonce is at least 64 bits in length, and statistically unique or unique over the lifetime of the cryptographic device.

 ---

-### ASVS Requirement 2.9.3
+### ASVS Requirement 2.9.3 - Not Relevant

 **ASVS Requirement Description**: Verify that approved cryptographic algorithms are used in the generation, seeding, and verification.

 **Related Non-Functional Requirement**: Security

 **Justification**: This requirement is relevant because it ensures that approved cryptographic algorithms are used in the generation, seeding, and verification, which is a fundamental aspect of secure communication and data protection in the application.
+Through Auth0 api it is not possible to determine or verify approved cryptographic algorithms are used in the generation, seeding and verification.

-**Security Requirement**: Use of Approved Cryptographic Algorithms - The application should ensure that approved cryptographic algorithms are used in the generation, seeding, and verification.
+**Security Requirement**: NOT APPLICABLE > Use of Approved Cryptographic Algorithms - The application should ensure that approved cryptographic algorithms are used in the generation, seeding, and verification.

 ---